When Insurance Policy Language Conflicts with California Law

 It also means that policyholders need to understand their rights under the law, not just under the policy.
 An insurer who tells you that your smoke damage claim is denied because the damage isn’t “visible to the naked eye” is citing a policy provision that a court has already ruled unlawful.
 An insurer who tells you the one-year suit limitation has expired is ignoring decades of California Supreme Court precedent on equitable tolling.
 An insurer who invokes an anti-concurrent causation clause to deny your entire wildfire claim is citing a provision that is unenforceable under Insurance Code § 530.

-- Do not accept the denial at face value.
-The policy is not the final word.
+- Treat the denial as a position, not a verdict — the policy is not the final word.

 - Identify the specific policy provision the insurer is relying on.

-- Research whether that provision conflicts with any California statute, regulation, or case law.
+- Check whether that provision conflicts with a California statute, regulation, or controlling case.

-- Consult a public adjuster or insurance coverage attorney who can evaluate the conflict.
+- A Public Adjuster or insurance coverage attorney can evaluate the conflict.

 The Hierarchy: What Overrides What